-Prospective students must indicate on their application for admission form whether they want to be considered for financial assistance.

-Returning students must re-apply annually at their local Financial Aid offices.

-Financial assistance is generally given to South African citizens whose eligibility is tested by accessing their academic performance and financial needs.

-Students enrolled for special or short courses (less than six months) are excluded from assistance.
+- Prospective students must indicate on their application for admission form whether they want to be considered for financial assistance. - Returning students must reapply annually at their local Financial Aid offices. - Financial assistance is generally given to South African citizens whose eligibility is tested by accessing their academic performance and financial needs. - Students enrolled for special or short courses (shorter than six months) are excluded from assistance.

-CLOSING DATE: 15 OCTOBER ANNUALLY (SENIOR RETURNING STUDENTS) 31 JANUARY (FIRST-TIME ENTERING STUDENTS)
+CLOSING DATES: 15 OCTOBER ANNUALLY (SENIOR RETURNING STUDENTS) 15 JANUARY (FIRST-TIME ENTERING STUDENTS)